SPHINX-HUB-ORG/SPHINXMiner/README.md

 5. Commit your changes: `git commit -m "Description of your changes"`.
 6. Push the branch to your forked repository: `git push origin your-branch-name`.
 7. Open a pull request against the main repository, describing your changes and the problem it solves.
-8. Insert your information (i.e., name, email) in the authors space.
+8. Insert your information (i.e name, email) in the authors space.

 ## License

-This project is distributed under the [MIT License](link-to-license).
+Specify the license under which the project is distributed (MIT License).

 ## Contact

-If you have any questions, suggestions, or feedback regarding the SPHINX blockchain project, feel free to reach out to us at sphinxfounders@gmail.com.
+If you have any questions, suggestions, or feedback regarding the SPHINX blockchain project, feel free to reach out to us at [sphinxfounders@gmail.com](mailto:sphinxfounders@gmail.com).